arnesten/smartdb-stdcacheproviders/README.md

-# smartDb-standardCacheProviders
+# smartdb-stdcacheproviders

-Contains inMemoryCacheProvider and nullCacheProvider for [smartDb](https://github.com/arnesten/smartDb).
+Contains inMemoryCacheProvider and nullCacheProvider for [smartdb](https://github.com/arnesten/smartdb).
 Unless you are building your own cache provider for smartDb, you don't need to install this package.

 ## License